mayHamad/AutoParser/README.md

 # Example
-Below command will pares with all plugins python3 Autoruns.py -p [path to folder of all registry hives] -a -l [path to results folder] The results will be in folder that specified in command and each plugin results will be in separate file.
+Below command will pares with all plugins
+<br />python3 Autoruns.py -p [path to folder of all registry hives] -a -l [path to results folder]
+<br />The results will be in folder that specified in command and each plugin results will be in separate file.

 # Licence
 this project depends on: